-Term Definition Academic year Minimum period of calendar time that varies from program to program; this is the period of time for which aid is offered.
-If your program is longer than one academic year, you must apply for aid again Aggregate limit Federal Stafford Loan lifetime limit to how much you may borrow Alternative Loan Non-federal private funding you may wish to consider if you do not qualify for sufficient federal aid Annual limit Federal Stafford Loan annual limit to how much you may borrow ARN Alien Registration Number Award Year Calendar period from July 1 to June 30 from which aid is offered; used by the Department of Education to help keep track of funding expenditures COA Cost of Attendance Continuing counseling A summary of your borrowing history with us to date CDC Control Decreasing Control Central Processing System Default Failure to repay a student loan; results in ruined credit, seizure of tax refunds and could affect your ability to get a job Dependent student A student required by the Department of Education to provide parent information on the FAFSA Disburse We apply funds to your account DOE Department of Education EFA Estimated Financial Assistance EFC Expected Family Contribution Entrance/exit counseling An overview of the terms and conditions of borrowing, repayment options and managing money; required at the start and end of your program FAFSA Free Application for Federal Student Aid FAO Financial Aid Officer FERPA Family Educational Rights and Privacy Act FFELP Family Federal Education Loan Program FSA Federal Student Aid FSEOG Federal Supplemental Educational Opportunity Grant Grant Gift aid that you do not have to repay Independent student A student required by the Department of Education to provide his/her and spouse information on the FAFSA Interim term A 5 week module during which a clock hour student makes up hours failed or missed in a regular term; the student is not eligible for federal aid for this term ISIR Institutional Student Information Record LEU Pell lifetime eligibility used- students may only receive 600% over a lifetime Loan Aid that you must repay MPN Master Promissory Note NSLDS National Student Loan Data System Ombudsman The student loan ombudsman is an impartial party there to provide assistance if you have problems with your student loans repay we disburse funds

-Overpayment Grant funds disbursed directly to you for which you are no longer eligible and must

-Payment period Academic years are divided into two payment periods, half of the year each, for which determine how much federal funding you earned for the time you were enrolled and how much must be returned to the Federal Government
+Term Definition Academic year Minimum period of calendar time mandated by federal regulation; this is the period of time for which aid is offered.
+Our programs use a standard academic year of 30 classroom weeks (not calendar weeks).
+If your program is longer than one academic year, you must apply for aid again Aggregate limit Federal Direct Loan lifetime limit to how much you may borrow Alternative Loan Non-federal private funding you may wish to consider if you do not qualify for sufficient federal aid Annual limit Federal Direct Loan annual limit to how much you may borrow ARN Alien Registration Number Award Year Calendar period from July 1 to June 30 from which aid is offered; used by the Department of Education to help keep track of funding expenditures COA Cost of Attendance Continuing counseling A summary of your borrowing history with us to date CPS Central Processing System Default Failure to repay a student loan; results in ruined credit, seizure of tax refunds and could affect your ability to get a job Dependent student A student required by the Department of Education to provide parent information on the FAFSA Disburse We apply funds to your account DOE Department of Education EFA Estimated Financial Assistance Expected Family Contribution Entrance/exit An overview of the terms and conditions of borrowing, repayment options and counseling managing money; required at the start and end of your program FAFSA Free Application for Federal Student Aid FAO Financial Aid Officer FERPA Family Educational Rights and Privacy Act FFELP Family Federal Education Loan Program FSA Federal Student Aid FSEOG Federal Supplemental Educational Opportunity Grant Grant Gift aid that you do not have to repay Independent student A student required by the Department of Education to provide his/her and spouse information on the FAFSA ISIR Institutional Student Information Record LEU Pell lifetime eligibility used- students may only receive 600% over a lifetime Loan Aid that you must repay MPN Master Promissory Note NSLDS National Student Loan Data System Ombudsman The student loan ombudsman is an impartial party there to provide assistance if you have problems with your student loans Overpayment Grant funds disbursed directly to you for which you are no longer eligible and must Payment period Academic years are divided into two payment periods, half of the year each, for which we disburse funds PLUS Parent Loan for Undergraduate Student determine how much federal funding you earned for the time you were enrolled and how much must be returned to the Federal Government credit to your account